Yehnn/dockerxun/285-Collabtive系统跨站脚本攻击实验/Collabtive系统跨站脚本攻击实验.md

     // HTTP status code HTTP_OK means the response was
     // received sucessfully.
     if (responseCode == HttpURLConnection.HTTP_OK) {
-    Laboratory for Computer Security Education 6
+    //Laboratory for Computer Security Education 6
     // Get the input stream from url connection object. responseIn = urlConn.getInputStream();
     // Create an instance for BufferedReader